liseda-lab/Perspective_XAI/README.md

 ## Overview

 Most explainable AI methods treat explanation quality as a fixed property of model outputs.
-We argue instead that explanation quality is **conditional on the user's epistemic perspective** — the characteristic way an expert prioritises mechanisms, weighs uncertainty, and constructs explanatory narratives.
+We argue instead that explanation quality is **conditional on the user's epistemic perspective** — the characteristic way an expert prioritizes mechanisms, weighs uncertainty, and constructs explanatory narratives.
 The paper contributes:

 1. **Agentic personas** — compact representations of recurring epistemic perspectives, derived from clustered expert feedback rather than from demographics or roles.
 2. **A reinforcement learning framework over knowledge graphs** that uses persona-aligned rewards to steer explanation generation, replacing direct human feedback at training time.